clonemeagain/osticket-slack/README.md

 - Scroll to the bottom and select "Add a new Webhook to Workspace"
 - Select the endpoint of the webhook, (ie, channel to post to)
 - Select "Authorize"
-- Scroll down and copy the Webhook URL entirely, paste this into the Plugin config.
+- Scroll down and copy the Webhook URL entirely, paste this into the `osTicket -> Admin -> Plugin -> Slack` config admin screen.

 If you want to add the Department as a field in each slack notice, tick the Checkbox in the Plugin config.